What Is a Tiny Home?

 Media coverage and the tiny house movement have pushed the idea that downsizing to tiny homes is good for the planet, but do these claims hold water?

-1. They consume fewer resources both in their construction and then in energy consumption.
-However, for the latter to be true, people’s consumption patterns would also need to change upon moving into a small home.
+1. They consume fewer resources both in their construction and in energy consumption.
+However, for the latter to be true, people's consumption patterns would also need to change upon moving into a small home.

 3. In a traditional housing market, many first-time homebuyers are pushed out to the outskirts of residential areas where houses are cheaper, increasing their commute time.
 Tiny houses require much smaller plots of land, meaning tiny homeowners can get closer to where they need to be, typically dictated by where they work.
 This creates a reduction in the transportation impact on the environment.

-Tiny House Studies A fascinating study conducted by Maria Saxton in the US analysed 80 participants who had downsized and been living in tiny homes for over a year.
+A fascinating study conducted by Maria Saxton in the US analysed 80 participants who had downsized and been living in tiny homes for over a year.
 Results were significant and indicated that tiny home inhabitants had reduced their ecological footprint by a whopping 45% on average.

-How Much is a Tiny House In Ireland?
+How Much Is a Tiny House in Ireland?

 With so many different types of tiny homes, how much a tiny house costs is essentially how much you want to pay.

-If we eliminate all temporary structures like mobile homes, yurts, and the other types mentioned earlier, then, tiny homes tend to come in the following three states:
+If we eliminate all temporary structures like mobile homes, yurts, and the other types mentioned earlier, then tiny homes tend to come in the following three states:

 How to Build a Tiny House

 If none of the partially or fully built tiny home options appeals to you, there is nothing more satisfying than building a tiny house yourself.
-You can then fully design a place to your taste and likes.
+You can then fully design a place to your taste and liking.

 Should you embark on this journey, we recommend following these steps for the successful construction of your dream tiny home: